LiveComSollutions/livecom-android-documentation/README.md

 ### `LiveCom.openVideoListScreen()`

 Opens screen with all your available videos.
 Technically it starts new activity, that will manage internal sdk fragments navigation.
 Video list fragment is one of them.
+Note that this method may suspend thread if sdk configuration loading is not completed yet.

 Parameters: